matthiask/django-prose-editor/docs/configuration_language.rst

 1. Enable your custom extension in the editor
 2. Pass your configuration options to the extension
 3. Allow the HTML elements and attributes in the sanitization process
-4. Use your custom preset that knows how to initialize the extension
+4. Use your specified JavaScript implementation to initialize the extension

 Implementation Details
 =====================